tahoe-lafs/magic-folder/docs/leif-design.rst

 * if, in the same situation, V' does not follow V, then the write of the new version should be classified as a conflict.

-The existing :doc:`remote-to-local-sync` document defines when an initial overwrite should be reclassified as a conflict.
+The existing :doc:`proposed/magic-folder/remote-to-local-sync` document defines when an initial overwrite should be reclassified as a conflict.

 The above definitions completely specify the desired solution of the false